 The next place I enjoyed so very much is called The Green Dough.
-While it took the guy FOREVER to make this masterpiece of vegan and gluten-free cookie dough and magical toppings (all which he scooped and topped like ice cream), it was WORTH THE WAIT.
-(I was impatient though because I had my kids and we waited in line for 10+ minutes and there were only two people in front of us!)
+While it took the guy FOREVER to make this masterpiece of vegan and gluten-free cookie dough and magical toppings (all of which he scooped and topped like ice cream), it was WORTH THE WAIT.
+(I was impatient, though, because I had my kids, and we waited in line for 10+ minutes, and there were only two people in front of us!)

 This gluten-free cookie dough was so good, but I made the mistake of letting my kids “have just a taste.”
-They loved it so much that they kept coming back for more and more – before I knew it, it was gone after I only had a few bites!
+They loved it so much that they kept returning for more and more – before I knew it, it was gone after I only had a few bites!

 Gluten-Free at Borough Market in London

 Another favorite street market is the Borough Market, located just steps from Borough Station.
-The marketplace is filled with food vendors as well as speciality food stores selling everything from fruits and vegetables to tea and butchered meats!
+The marketplace is filled with food vendors and specialty food stores selling everything from fruits and vegetables to tea and butchered meats!

 My hands-down favorite street food vendor is Horn OK Please.
-Weird name indeed, but I assure you, this is delicious food.
-They serve up Indian street food, and everything at the booth is 100 percent gluten-free.
+The weird name indeed, but I assure you, this is delicious food.
+They serve Indian street food, and everything at the booth is 100 percent gluten-free.

 My son and I enjoyed the Moong Dal Dosa very much.
 It is an Indian pancake (made from rice and moong bean) filled with masala potatoes and served with Chana Chaat (spicy chickpeas).
 Watch this video to get a taste of how this dosa is made: